 - The petition made little progress beyond its referral to the joint committee on amendments to the constitution.

-- At 11th National Women's Rights Convention, the first since the start of the Civil War, was held in New York City.
-Lucretia Mott presided over a merger between suffragists and the American Anti-Slavery Association creating the American Equal Rights Association.
+- At the 11th National Women's Rights Convention, the first since the start of the Civil War, was held in New York City.
+Lucretia Mott presided over a merger between suffragists and the American Anti-Slavery Association creating the American Equal Rights Association (AERA) created to “secure Equal Rights to all American citizens, especially the right of suffrage, irrespective of race, color, or sex.”.

 - A second proposed amendment to the Minnesota Constitution extending suffrage to all men was narrowly defeated by popular vote - 28,794 against the amendment and 27,479 for it.